Open-ss/NegStacking/README.md

 * python 3.6

 ## How it works
 The data folder contains the data set used in the experiment, including multiple cell line data.
-In this sudy, we used drug perturbation and gene knockout transcriptome data from the following seven cell lines: PC3, VCAP, A375, HEPG2, HCC515, HA1E, and A549, containing enough data for training.u
+In this sudy, we used drug perturbation and gene knockout transcriptome data from the following seven cell lines: PC3, VCAP, A375, HEPG2, HCC515, HA1E, and A549, containing enough data for training.

 used_models.py is the model source file.